 Details: 8761 Dry Creek Road, Healdsburg.

-The hilltop estate defines “majesty,” overlooking the breathtaking beauty of Sonoma Valley and accented with its own vineyards, olive groves and wetlands.
-The Tuscan inspired architecture fits Sonoma’s lovely Mediterranean weather, and just as in Italy, there is plenty of great food to go with the great wine.
+The hilltop estate defines “majesty,” overlooking the breathtaking beauty of Sonoma Valley and accented with its own vineyards, olive groves, and wetlands.
+The Tuscan-inspired architecture fits Sonoma’s lovely Mediterranean weather, and just as in Italy, there is plenty of great food to go with the great wine.
 First stop: a tasting, to discover your favorite wines.
 Second stop: the Marketplace, to pack a picnic of gourmet foods.
 The estate produces many of its own specialties, such as conserves, marinades, oils, vinegars, vinaigrettes, tapenades, glazes, honey, mustards, and pasta and pizza sauces, and many products are dashed with a delicious bit of wine.
 Enjoy a complimentary tasting at the food cart, then fill your basket with your favorite fresh made sandwiches, salads, antipasti, soups, and fruit salads.
 The patio is a wonderful place to lunch or snack, on the edge of the wetlands where more than 500 species of birds that have been spotted.
-Just added: a new Private Outlook Tasting, in a cozy cabana overlooking the wetlands – it includes a flight of reserve wines paired with locally sourced cheeses.
+The Private Outlook Tasting, in a cozy cabana overlooking the wetlands, includes a flight of reserve wines paired with locally sourced cheeses.